ms606/Kubernetes-Notes/README.md

 So, lets say you have a one default namespace and you use that to build your system, eg you have everything like Database, Monitoring, Elastic Stack, Nginx-Ingress, everything soon it will be very untidy.
 So, we have a group of namespaces in k8s cluster, Database Namespace Monitoring Namespace, Elastic Stack, Nginx-Ingress to distribute and store pods and other services seprately and neatly.

 ### Kubernetes Ingress
+Open the Ingress config file,
+Steps:
+* Install Ingress Controller (it's a pod or set of pods that runs in the node of k8s cluster)
+  Responsibilites: Evaluate all the rules & Manage redirections

+*